arve0/master/thesis.md

 The software in this thesis is written in Python due to Python's cross-platform support, simple syntax and vast scientific ecosystem.
-With Python one gets free access to a lot of scientific software libraries of high quality and top-level support through channels like github.
+With Python one gets free access to a lot of scientific software libraries of high quality and top-level support through channels like Github.
 As source code for most libraries are available, stepping into the nitty-gritty details can give insight in algorithms and be very educational.